Blackhead extraction

 - comprehensive therapies (Acnelan or Aquapure).

 When blackheads are very persistent, a visit to a dermatologist is recommended, who may prescribe appropriate medications.
-Remember, the key to success is proper skin care after the treatment.
+Remember that the key to success is proper after-treatment skin care.

-To effectively combat blackheads, it is necessary to use well-chosen cosmetics with active ingredients.
-The most important substances fighting blackheads are:
+To effectively fight blackheads, it is essential to use well-chosen cosmetics with active ingredients.
+The most important substances for fighting blackheads are:

 - salicylic acid (BHA), which deeply cleanses pores,

-- AHA acids, such as glycolic, almond, lactic, or citric acid,
+- AHA acids, such as glycolic, mandelic, lactic, or citric,

 - azelaic acid,